cmgsalazar/nyc-schools-cluster/README.md

 Data used for this project are from the [NYC Schools website](https://infohub.nyced.org/reports/students-and-schools/school-quality/information-and-data-overview).

+## Content

+See `1_clustering` for the K-means clustering process and `analysis_*` notebooks for the analyses of these clusters as they related to other key education metrics.

 ## Clusters, by student demographic

 Cluster 0: at least half the students are Asian/Pacific Islander (51.4%), with a significant Hispanic population (26.7%)